-The recipe below makes a small jar but you can easily double it if you'd like.
-We mostly like to eat our this relish on top of fish and/or chicken.
-But it is also fantastic on crackers with a smearing of cream cheese, for dipping corn chips into, to mix into any salad, and on crunchy bread.
-Additionally, you can top hot dogs, steaks, hamburgers, or any type of sandwich you like.
-This poblano pepper relish is just so good you'll want to put it on everything.
+This recipe makes enough to fill a small jar, but you can easily double it if you'd like.
+This relish livens up everyday fish or chicken, but it's also perfect on crackers with a smear of cream cheese, for dipping corn chips into, to mix into any salad, and on crunchy bread.
+Additionally, it can go on top of hot dogs, steaks, hamburgers, or any type of sandwich you like.
+This poblano pepper relish is just so good, you'll want to put it on everything.

 - 1.5 tablespoons of olive oil or oil of choice

-- 2 - 3 finely chopped serrano chilies, adjust to taste
+- 2 to 3 finely chopped serrano chilies, to taste

 - Fine sea salt, to taste